 Approximately one-half of the students are enrolled in Nursing 3A and Nursing 3B and the other half of the students are enrolled in Nursing 4A and Nursing 4B.
 Those students who successfully complete (earn a 75% or above) Nursing 3A and Nursing 3B in the second semester will attend Nursing 4A and Nursing 4B in the third semester.
-Those students who successfully complete (earn a 75% or above) Nursing 4A and Nursing 4B in the second semester will attend Nursing 3B and Nursing 3B and Nursing 3B and Nursing 3A and Nursing 3B and Nursing 3A and Nursing 3B and Nursing 3B and Nursing 3A and Nursing 3B and Nursing 3B and Nursing 3A and Nursing 3B and Nursing 3B and Nursing 3A and Nursing 3B and
+Those students who successfully complete (earn a 75% or above) Nursing 4A and Nursing 4B in the second semester will attend Nursing 3A and Nursing 3B the third semester.